The 6 Pak, Grand Rapids’ Legendary All-Girl Rock Band

 Teenage Nightclubs and the Lowell Showboat

 These “clubs,” or more accurately, teenage dance venues, existed in many Michigan towns, both large and small.
-They began to appear more predominantly in the era of the early popularity of the Beatles and Rolling Stones, often referred to as the British music ‘invasion.’
-There were a few teen nightspots in the Grand Rapids area that predated the peak period of these teen spots.
-The Eschelons worked at the Skyline in the Morton Hotel in 1959 as well as at Birdland Ballroom, in Ada, in 1960.
+They began to appear more predominantly during the early popularity of the Beatles and Rolling Stones, often referred to as the British music ‘invasion.’
+There were a few teen nightspots in the Grand Rapids area that predated the peak period of the teen clubs.
+The Eschelons worked at the Skyline in the Morton Hotel in 1959 as well as at the Bluebird, in Ada, in 1960.
 Guitarist Mick Noonan also played at The Tones at 5110 West River Road, before it burned down, in the early 60s.

 The 6 Pak worked at several popular teenage nightclubs around Michigan including the Platters, Johnny’s Bandstand, the Sweet Note, Club Ponytail, Shelby Pavilion, and the Teen Chalet.
-They also performed locally at the Phoenix Position, at 44th and Kalamazoo S.E., and the short-lived 25th Hour in downtown Grand Rapids.
+They also performed locally at the Phoenix Position, at 44th and Kalamazoo S.E., and the 25th Hour on Pearl Street.

-While they were at the Platters in Cadillac, the house disc jockey challenged the girls to learn the Rational’s version of a song that Aretha Franklin made famous, called “Respect.”
+While they were at the Platters, the house disc jockey challenged the girls to learn the Rational’s version of a song that Aretha Franklin made famous, called “Respect.”
 He didn’t think they could do it.
 He gave them the recording and they learned their own version of the song.
-When they returned for a later engagement at the Platters, the DJ was totally impressed with the 6 Pak’s new rendition of this song and he finally displayed the respect that was due to them.
+When they returned for a later engagement at the Platters, the DJ was totally impressed with the 6 Pak’s new edition of this song and he finally displayed the respect that was due to them.